-- (a) Upper Assessment threshold: 60% of the limit value $(30 \ \mu g/m^3)$ not to be exceeded more than 7 times in any calendar year. - (b) Lower Assessment threshold: 40% of the limit value (20 μ g/m3) not to be exceeded more than 7 times in any calendar year.
+(a) Upper Assessment threshold: 60% of the limit value $(30 \ \mu g/m^3)$ not to be exceeded more than 7 times in any calendar year.

+(b) Lower Assessment threshold: 40% of the limit value $(20 \ \mu g/m^3)$ not to be exceeded more than 7 times in any calendar year.

 The upper Assessment threshold is presently being exceeded.
 Improvement in traffic management flow reduction will be needed to ensure the Upper Assessment threshold (UAT) is not exceeded in 2010.

-Improvement should occur in the next few years with the relocation of the bus station to the Island site, new cleaner Connex buses and road changes as part of the St Helier Life program.
+Improvement should occur in the next few years with the improvement in engine design, relocation of the bus station to the Island site and road changes as part of the St Helier Life program.
+Concentrations of all pollutants appear to be falling with time.
+This is likely to be due to improved fuel composition and engine design (Ref NETCEN).
+However directive limits are becoming tighter and more health information is becoming available.